-Last year, I wrote a post on tricopigmentation, a temporary form of scalp micropigmentation (SMP).
-In that post, I promised to write a post on actual (permanent) SMP in the future and here it is.
+Previously, I wrote a post on tricopigmentation, a temporary form of scalp micropigmentation.
+In that article, I promised to write a post on actual permanent SMP in the future and here it is.
 I am quite surprised by the significant number of people who have e-mailed me about this subject over the past few years.
-It seems like for many people, scalp tattooing is a great short-term solution to cover their baldness and move on with their lives.
+Update: Also make sure to read my thoughts on microblading.

-What is Scalp Micropigmentation (SMP)?
+What is Scalp Micropigmentation?

-The SMP procedure creates an illusion of hair via the injection of thousands of pigment dots into the scalp, typically at a depth of around 2 mm at the point where the upper skin layer (epidermis) meets the lower skin layer (dermis).
-Different clinics use different type of pigments and typically tend to keep their proprietary ingredient combinations secret.
-The needles used in scalp micropigmentation are much smaller than in regular tattooing.
+The SMP procedure creates an illusion of hair via the injection of thousands of pigment dots into the scalp.
+The incisions are typically to a depth of around 2 mm.
+Right to the point where the upper skin layer (epidermis) meets the lower skin layer (dermis).
+Rassman et al. concluded that scalp micropigmentation is a good nonsurgical concealer for hair and scalp deformities.

-While the procedure is often advertised as being “permanent”, the ink marks in SMP can often fade over a few years and require minor touch-up procedures once a year or two.
-However, it should be noted that in some patients, an SMP procedure can truly be very long lasting, so one should never assume that the ink will always fade significantly in 5 or more years.
+While the scalp micropigmentation procedure is advertised as being “permanent”, the ink marks in SMP can often fade over a few years.
+Most people will require minor touch-up procedures once a year or two.
+However, it should be noted that in some patients, the SMP procedure can truly be very long lasting.
+So one should never assume that the ink will always fade significantly in 5 or more years.

 Scalp micropigmentation is in demand for four main reasons:

 - To date, the most common use has been in creating the illusion of hair (stubble) on a shaven head. i.e., creating a shadow effect on a balding scalp that has been shaven or given a “buzz cut”.
 This process camouflages areas of hair loss and can give a person a full well defined frontal hairline if desired.
 People with patchy areas of baldness due to alopecia areata are also great candidates for SMP.